MBCProject/mbc-markdown/impact/clipboard-modification.md

 # Clipboard Modification

 ATT&CK defines Clipboard Modification as a Mobile technique (Android platform).
 MBC extends it to the Windows platform.

+After E1510 was defined, T1510 was replaced by T1610.001, and Clipboard Data (<a href="https://attack.mitre.org/techniques/T1115/">T1115</a>) was updated to include content modification.

 ## Use in Malware